CFiggers/janet-lsp/README.md

 ## Getting Started (for Development)

-### Clone this project and Build the stand-alone binary
+### Clone this project and Build the stand-alone binary and .jimage file

 Requires [Janet](https://github.com/janet-lang/janet) and [jpm](https://github.com/janet-lang/jpm).